niloofaresmaeili/rectangle-challenge/README.md

 4- run `cp\copy .env.example .env` command in terminal, for run application mode and set port.

-4- please install one database on os mysql or postgres or mssql.
+4- please install one database on your OS such as: mysql or postgres or mssql.

-5- change database config in 'config/config.json' path.
+5- change database config at 'config/config.json' path.

 4- run `npx sequelize-cli db:migrate` command in terminal, for create table schema.